 1. Mencap’s current trustees are Geoff Alltimes; Elaine Hindal; Katie Hollier; Stephen Jack OBE; Derek Lewis (chair); Linda Redford; Graham Williams; Andrew Wilson and David Wolverson.

 2. Mencap trustees are appointed for a four-year term and can serve two in total.
-Responsible for the charity’s governance, the trustees have substantial experience of learning disabilities in a personal, voluntary or professional capacity.
+Responsible for the charity’s governance, the trustees have substantial experience Experience is when you have learned or tried something before. of learning disabilities in a personal, voluntary or professional capacity.

 About Mencap

 There are 1.4 million people with a learning disability in the UK.
-Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment and leisure facilities.
+Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment Employment means having a job. and leisure Leisure is when you have time to do things you enjoy like playing sports or going to the pub. facilities.
 Mencap supports people with a learning disability to live their lives the way they want.

 Mencap provided direct support to 5,231 people with a learning disability in England, Wales and Northern Ireland in 2017/2018 and answered nearly 13,000 calls through the Learning Disability Helpline.
 The charity celebrated its 70th anniversary in 2016.